monk-ee/SplunkAppforAWSBilling/README.md

     - Supports multiple accounts
     - events are streamed in json
-    - file positions are tracked using yaml files
+    - file positions are tracked using yaml files, to reduce the likelihood of double ups
     - all functions have been moved to classes
     - boto has been updated to 2.38.0
     - proxy support is introduced but not implemented - coming soon!